mindsung/json-fx/json-fx/README.md

 Use cases could include any scenario in which the query of values from JSON data, or transformation of entire JSON objects, is best implemented through runtime configuration rather than hard-coded into application logic.

-Templates are parsed and compiled at runtime into expression trees, which are very efficient and lightweight wrappers around the native JavaScript code they execute.
-The library includes a large collection of built-in functions and operators, and is easily extensible.
+**JSON-fx** expressions are embedded in JSON objects known as templates which are parsed and compiled at runtime into expression trees.
+These are efficient and lightweight wrappers around the native JavaScript code they execute.
+The library includes a large collection of built-in functions and operators and is easily extensible.

 The **JSON-fx** core library, which includes the parser/compiler and a built-in set of functions, has no external runtime dependencies, giving it an extremely compact footprint.